rsapkf/42/src/docs/ebooks-and-research-papers.md

 # Ebooks and research papers

 > **Disclaimer**: This list might contain some sites that have concerns over legality and copyright issues.
-In all such known cases, the corresponding wikipedia page has been linked, instead of linking directly.
+In all such known cases, the corresponding Wikipedia page has been linked, instead of linking directly.
 Before going through this list, please read [this](https://academia.stackexchange.com/questions/112509/legality-of-downloading-books-from-websites-such-as-library-genesis) thread on Academia StackExchange.

 ### Ebooks: